disastrid/instruments_lab/docs/_research/hackable-instruments.md

 ### Bela: an Embedded Platform for Ultra-Low-Latency Interactive Audio

-[Link to main Bela page here, and picture]

-The hardware and software behind the D-Box eventually developed into [Bela], an open-source embedded platform for audio and sensor processing.
+The hardware and software behind the D-Box eventually developed into [Bela](bela.html), an open-source embedded platform for audio and sensor processing.
 Bela is designed for creating musical instruments and other interactive audio systems, and features extremely low (< 1ms) latency between action and sound, far faster than can be achieved on standard computers.

-Bela successfully launched on [Kickstarter] in April 2016, drawing support from more than 500 backers.
-It is now available for general purchase [bela.io] and has a growing user and developer community.
+Bela successfully launched on [Kickstarter](https://www.kickstarter.com/projects/423153472/bela-an-embedded-platform-for-low-latency-interact) in April 2016, drawing support from more than 500 backers.
+It is now [available for general purchase](https://shop.bela.io) and has a growing user and developer community.
+Read more about Bela on the [Bela research page](bela.html) and at [http://bela.io](http://bela.io).

 Read about the technical design and performance of Bela here: A. McPherson and V. Zappi.
-An environment for submillisecond-latency audio and sensor processing on BeagleBone Black.
+[An environment for submillisecond-latency audio and sensor processing on BeagleBone Black](http://www.eecs.qmul.ac.uk/~andrewm/mcpherson_aes2015.pdf).
 Proc.
 AES 138th Convention, Warsaw, Poland, 2015.

-References (collected)
+## References (collected)

 A. McPherson, A. Chamberlain, A. Hazzard, S. McGrath and S. Benford.
-Designing for exploratory play with a hackable digital musical instrument.
+[Designing for exploratory play with a hackable digital musical instrument](http://eprints.nottingham.ac.uk/33165/1/dbox_rev.pdf).
 Proc.
 DIS, Brisbane, Australia, 2016.

 A. McPherson and V. Zappi.
-An environment for submillisecond-latency audio and sensor processing on BeagleBone Black.
+[An environment for submillisecond-latency audio and sensor processing on BeagleBone Black](http://www.eecs.qmul.ac.uk/~andrewm/mcpherson_aes2015.pdf).
 Proc.
 AES 138th Convention, Warsaw, Poland, 2015.

 V. Zappi and A. McPherson.
-The D-Box: how to rethink a digital musical instrument.
+[The D-Box: how to rethink a digital musical instrument](http://isea2015.org/proceeding/submissions/ISEA2015_submission_209.pdf).
 Proc.
 ISEA, Vancouver, BC, Canada, 2015.

 A. McPherson and V. Zappi.
-Exposing the scaffolding of digital instruments with hardware-software feedback loops.
+[Exposing the scaffolding of digital instruments with hardware-software feedback loops](https://nime2015.lsu.edu/proceedings/258/0258-paper.pdf).
 Proc.
 New Interfaces for Musical Expression, Baton Rouge, LA, USA, 2015.

 V. Zappi and A. McPherson.
-Design and use of a hackable digital instrument.
+[Design and use of a hackable digital instrument](https://www.eecs.qmul.ac.uk/~andrewm/zappi_icli14.pdf).
 Proc.
 Live Interfaces, Lisbon, Portugal, 2014.

 V. Zappi and A. McPherson.
-Dimensionality and appropriation in digital musical instrument design.
+[Dimensionality and appropriation in digital musical instrument design](http://www.eecs.qmul.ac.uk/~andrewm/zappi_nime2014.pdf).
 Proc.
 New Interfaces for Musical Expression, London, UK, 2014.

 J. Topliss, V. Zappi and A. McPherson.
-Latency performance for real-time audio on BeagleBone Black.
+[Latency performance for real-time audio on BeagleBone Black](http://www.eecs.qmul.ac.uk/~andrewm/lac2014.pdf).
 Linux Audio Conference, Karlsruhe, Germany, 2014.